 Employment authorization to allow international students to be paid for work in the U.S. is restricted by law.
 In general there are two overall categories of employment for during student status: on-campus and off-campus.

-If you work over 20 hours per week in any week while you are registered, this is a serious violation of your immigration status and can have serious consequences.
+May not work more than 20 hours per week during the semester: If you work over 20 hours per week in any week while you are registered, this is a serious violation of your immigration status and can have serious consequences.
 If you think this has happened, you must speak to an immigration advisor at the Office of Global Learning.
 During your winter and summer break, if you are not registered, you may work full-time (any amount over 20 hours per week).

 F1 students do not need to complete any extra immigration procedure with the Office of Global Learning in order to start working.
 Your hiring department will have you fill in some paperwork.